Writing About People

 Don’t use “same-sex” marriage, unless the distinction is relevant to what you’re writing.
 (Avoid “gay marriage.”)
 Otherwise, it’s just “marriage.”

-When writing about a person, use their preferred pronouns.
-If you’re uncertain, just use their name.
+When writing about a person, use their communicated pronouns.
+When in doubt, just ask or use their name.

 Use “deaf” as an adjective to describe a person with significant hearing loss.
 You can also use “partially deaf” or “hard of hearing.”